What PageSpeed Insights Actually Showed Me

 Why Phone Photos Are So Large

-My phone shoots at 4032×3024 pixels.
+My phone shoots at 4032Γ3024 pixels.
 My site displays images at maximum 800 pixels wide.
-The browser downloaded the full 4032px image — 25× more pixels than it displayed — then downscaled it on-screen.
-That is 25× the data transfer for zero quality benefit.
+The browser downloaded the full 4032px image β 25Γ more pixels than it displayed β then downscaled it on-screen.
+That is 25Γ the data transfer for zero quality benefit.
+The waste hides because the page still looks fine once everything settles.
+The cost shows up on the mobile connection, where those extra megabytes are the difference between a page that loads and a page that spins.

 Why WebP Beats JPEG for Web Images

-According toGoogle's WebP study, WebP files are 25–34% smaller than JPEG at equivalent visual quality.
-That is not a marketing claim — it reflects a genuinely more efficient compression algorithm.
+According toGoogle's WebP study, WebP files are 25β34% smaller than JPEG at equivalent visual quality.
+That is not a marketing claim.
+It reflects a genuinely more efficient compression algorithm.
 The same image, the same quality setting, always produces a smaller WebP file than a JPEG.
+If you want the deeper codec comparison before you commit, our image compression guide explains what lossy and lossless actually mean at the byte level.

 The Three-Step Fix